javalikescript/luajls/doc_topics/manual.md

 ### Transmission Control Protocol (TCP)

-The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
+The Transmission Control Protocol (TCP) is a connection-oriented communication protocol part of the Internet Protocol (IP) suite.
+A connection between client and server is established before data can be sent.
 The connection will resolve the specified address.

 ```lua